 Putting limits on work

-One newsagent shared her experience with using credit limits with me recently: "Being able to set spending caps for each customer in my POS has saved me so many headaches.
+One newsagent recently shared her experience using credit limits: "Being able to set spending caps for each customer in my POS has saved me so many headaches.
 I got tired of always having to chase some people for payments.
-Now, the system warns me before limits are exceeded and also reminds slow payers to clear their balances.
+Now, the system warns me before limits are exceeded and reminds slow payers to clear their balances.
 It's given me much better control over cash flow and credit risks."

-Overall, you will find the number of unpaid invoices will go way down once implemented, as most people will pay on time if you don’t let their balance get too high or drag out too long.
+Overall, once implemented, the number of unpaid invoices will go way down, as most people will pay on time if you don't let their balance get too high or drag out too long.

 Periodic Review

-A well-organized organisation should do a periodic review of all clients generally every year.
-I am not aware of any company that waits two or more years longer to review their clients.
+A well-organised organisation should review all clients periodically, generally every year.
+I am not aware of any company that waits two or more years longer to review its clients.

 It is better not to share your credit limit amount with your clients.
-Once they know this limit, many clients will hold off on payments until the credit limit is reached.
-Another problem is there is no way in advance to know how a client will respond to your assigned credit limit.
+Once they know this limit, many clients will hold off on payments until they are reached.
+Another problem is that there is no way to see how a client will respond to your assigned credit limit in advance.
 Some get offended if they feel it's too low.

 In summary